AY2324S2-CS2113-T11-1/tp/docs/UserGuide.md

 ~~~
 * Outcome depends on the current timer mode.
 * `focus switch` will be disable if a timer is currently running.
+* Extraneous parameters for this command will be ignored.
+For example: `focus switch 123` will be taken as `focus switch`.

 ### Start a new focus timer: `focus start`
 Allow the user to start a new focus timer session.
 The user will be able